TRIGGER WARNING: This post contains images that may be disturbing for some. Reader discretion is advised.

 Fook, Look,Sau – three deities that represents prosperity, wealth and status, and longevity.

 Wong Mo’s birthday always features giant peaches, which grow in heaven and promises longevity.
-In Journey to the West, Sun Wukong the monkey wreaks havoc when he steals into the garden and ate all the peaches meant for Wong Mo’s birthday celebration.
+In the Chinese classic Journey to the West, Sun Wukong the monkey wreaks havoc when he steals into the garden and eats all the peaches meant for Wong Mo’s birthday celebration.

 Part of the temple complex.